 Stage What this method entails When this method might be used

 Digital Engagement Platforms that -

 enable a range of different digital

 engagement activities specific to a

 project or series of projects

 Online polling/surveying enabling

 responses to questions or themes

 which can stand alone from other

 software/approaches

-,
+301tware, approaches

 Webinars/online events enable

 meetings & workshops to occur in a

 digital setting as opposed to physical

 locations;

 Digital collaboration tools including

 software and tools that can be used to

 support consultation and engagement,

 such as interactive whiteboards

-Man hasad 9 suptial to slathet and
+Man hazad G arratista at at

 Map based & spatial tools that can

-present spatial information in a more engaging way than traditional print
+present spatial information in a more

-documents
+engaging way than traditional print documents

 Email and letters The Council maintains a database of Suitable for all consultations

-people and organisations who wish to
+Linaii ana icticis people and organisations who wish to Suitable for all consultations

 be kept up to date on planning policy

 document preparation.
 To help

 minimise costs, the Council will

 encourage people to register using

 their email address.
 This method will

 be used as a default unless consultees

 indicate they require communication

 by letter.
 The database will be

 administered in compliance with the

 General Data Protection Regulations.

 Local Media, Effective use of local printed and Suitable for all consultations

-Social Media and broadcast media can reach a lot of
+Social Media and broadcast media can reach a lot of Suitable for all consultations

 general people and help to stimulate

 communications conversations and give the project an

-air of 'legitimacy'
+30 air of 'legitimacy'

 The use of social media platforms

 including Facebook and Twitter, are

 useful for announcing consultation

-events and directing readers to web
+events and directing readers to web resources.

 resources.

-The use of leaflets and nectors as north
+The use of leaflets and posters as part

-The use of leaflets and posters as part of a communication strategy helps to
+of a communication strategy helps to

 publicise and convey simple messages,

-pasiicise and convey simple messages,